 Figure out gaps that need work

 The final step in how to make a budget work is to figure out the gaps you have.
 For some families, this is a real problem when you realize that your basic expenses are more than what your income covers.
 If this is the case, you are going to have to really think long and hard about solutions.
+If you sustained severe injuries in your workplace, you need an experienced injury law firm to fight to get the compensation you are entitled to.

 There are two basic options when you have gaps in your budget that income needs to cover.